 How do you get people in your Facebook Group on your email list?
 It can be a little tricky really.
 After all, they can join your group without joining your email list.

-A couple things you can do are request or entice people to sign up straight from your group.
-You might give a specific opt-in gift just for FB Group members and explain they are completely “all in” in your tribe.
+A couple of things you can do are request or entice people to sign up straight from your group.
+You might give a specific opt-in gift just for FB Group members and explain they are complete “all in” in your tribe.
 Uslan recommends a landing page to tell them they need to sign up for the email list to be a full member.